About KCTFHR

 5. Promote and celebrate the diversity of the people of Kootenai County.

-How Do We Do It?
+How We Do It

 The work of the Task Force is being accomplished through the board of directors and the following committees: Victim Support, Community Involvement, Education, Legislative, Legal, and Finance.

-Background and Structure
+Background & Structure

-The KCTFHR has been recognized as a major grassroots human rights organization in combating bigotry and prejudice.
-In 1987, due to KCTFHR work, the city of Coeur d'Alene, Idaho, was awarded the prestigious "Raoul Wallenberg Civic Award" and in 1990 was designated an "All American City."
+The K.C.T.F.H.R. has been recognized as a major grassroots human rights organization in combating bigotry and prejudice.
+In 1987, due to K.C.T.F.H.R. work, the city of Coeur d'Alene, Idaho was awarded the prestigious "Raoul Wallenberg Civic Award" and in 1990 was designated an "All American City."

 Idaho has also taken other steps to promote human equality, such as officially recognizing the annual Dr. Martin Luther King, Jr. Commemorative Holiday.
-(Adopted in 1990)

-KCTFHR Creed
+K.C.T.F.H.R.
+Creed

 The Task Force is founded on the principles of the Declaration of Independence, the Constitution of the United States of America and the Idaho State Constitution.
 These documents support the principles of the dignity and worth of each human being.